banner svg (1)

 • Step 2: Break down the activity into actionable steps.

-• Step 3: Decide how long the schedule should last.
+• Step 3: Decide how long the schedule will last.
 Depending on your children's abilities, you can start with shorter-duration schedules and then upgrade to more complex activities.

 • Step 4: Choose appropriate visual formats.
 Photographs, recognizable graphics, universal symbols, and text paired with images are all suitable visual formats.
 Personalize them to make them more relatable.
 Include photos of the individual child completing the steps of the process.

-• Step 5: Put your visual schedule together using a free program like Microsoft Word.
-Publisher, or PowerPoint.
-Alternatively, you can consider graphic software like Adobe Photoshop and Canva if you’re familiar with graphic design.
+• Step 5: Put your visual schedule together using a free program like Microsoft Word, Google Sheets, or Google Slides.
+Alternatively, you can consider graphic design software like Adobe Photoshop or Canva if you’re familiar with graphic design.

 • Step 6: Help children familiarize themselves with the visual schedule.
 Introduce them to the picture schedule, tell them what it’s about, and show them how to follow it.